econ-ark/Life-Cycle-Prime-Time/content/report.md

 A helpful analogy might ease our concerns on this score.
 In very many domains of life, people put their trust in experts who know the relevant facts to make decisions.
 For example, even someone building their own new home, who feels quite capable of deciding questions about the orientation of the house or the size of the garage is expected to comply with the regulations of the electrical wiring code of their house.
 They are not expected to master the complexity behind the question of how wiring should be done to trade off safety and convenience in provision of electricity to the different parts of the house.
 The extent to which people feel the need to consult financial advisors (or to abide by pension and 401(k) rules devised by such advisors), the natural interpretation would seem to be that they think of questions like how much to save for retirement or how much to invest in stocks versus bonds as questions that should be answered by experts.
 Indeed, if financial advisors did not know any relevant facts that the household did know, and did not have any expertise about what to do with those facts to make a prudent saving and investment plan, why would the (enormous) financial consulting industry exist at all?

- Where that leaves us (or at least leaves me) is with the view that the role of financial advisors (and the role of rigorous mathematical/computational life cycle modeling) is to provide people with the answers that they would themselves choose if they had the requisite knowledge and experience.
+ Where that leaves us is with the view that the role of financial advisors (and the role of rigorous mathematical/computational life cycle modeling) is to provide people with the answers that they would themselves choose if they had the requisite knowledge and experience.

 -->